Personal Injury And Workers’ Compensation Attorneys

 In 2008, 716 bicyclists were killed in traffic accidents, a slight increase from 2007.
 About 53,000 bicyclists have died in traffic crashes in the United States since 1932.
 There was a 21 percent increase in the number of bicyclists injured in 2008, totaling 52,000.
 Bicyclist deaths in 2008 accounted for 2 percent of all traffic fatalities during the year.

-Bicycle travel is becoming more and more common on roads throughout Virginia, Maryland and Washington, D.C.
+Bicycle travel is becoming more and more common on roads throughout Springfield, Virginia and Maryland.
 While bicycle riders share most of the rights and responsibilities of car and truck drivers, their rights are often violated by careless and negligent motorists.

 At Becker, Kellogg & Berry, P.C., our attorneys help people who have been injured in bicycle accidents.
 If you have suffered a bicycle accident injury, we can help you pursue compensation for your medical bills, pain and suffering, lost wages and other losses.